MODAL-UNINA/FEDCOM-FEDerated-Communication-efficient-Object-detection-Model/README.md

 .
 This script will process the original datasets and save the preprocessed data in the `data/preprocessed_datasets` folder.
 Additional manual operations were done to generate the final data.
 The final datasets are then saved in the `data/datasets` folder.

 In case you want to use the final datasets directly, you can skip the preprocessing step and download the final datasets in the `data/datasets` folder.
+Due to the datasets size, please contact the corresponding author at the following email address to request access: francesco.piccialli@unina.it.

 ### Model generation
 After setting up the environment, you need to build the model configuration adapted to use only 3 classes with the following command from the `code`